-Penn State University has extended the remote-delivery period for all classes through at least the spring semester, based on federal and state guidance around the growing coronavirus pandemic.
-Examinations will also be administered remotely.
+Penn State University has extended the remote-delivery period for all classes through the summer, based on federal and state guidance around the coronavirus pandemic.

-This means Penn State Scranton office staff will be working remotely and our physical campus buildings and offices will not be accessible for in-person visits during this time.
+This means Penn State Scranton office staff are working remotely and our physical campus buildings and offices are not open for in-person visits during this time.
 However, staff will be regularly checking their voicemail and emails, so please see listing below for contact information.

-During this time, all students are being advised to not return to campus, off-campus locations, and group dwellings (e.g., apartments), and should return to, or remain at, home during this time period.
-This period of time is for remote learning rather than an extended Spring Break.
+During this time, all students are being advised to not return to campus, off-campus locations, and group dwellings (e.g., apartments), and should remain home during this time period.

-The following details may help with specific questions about classes, labs and campus operations at Penn State Scranton:
+The following details may help with specific questions about campus operations at Penn State Scranton:

 ADMISSIONS & FINANCIAL AID